zackpyle/etch-docs/docs/docs/components/prop-slot.md

 Once you've added a slot, you can name it by editing its label in the structure panel or editing its name in the attributes panel.
 It's helpful to use a contextual name so that anyone who uses the component knows what it's for.

-You can also define your slot simply by writing `{@slot your-slot-name}` in the HTML editor.
+You can also define your slot simply by writing `{@slot yourSlotName}` in the HTML editor.
 This will create your slot and name it at the same time.

 ## Using a Slot